Prostitution in Myanmar: Legal situation

 Prostitution is illegal.
 Under the Suppression of Prostitution Act, enacted in 1949, the act of soliciting or seducing in public is illegal, as is forcing or enticing women into prostitution or owning brothels.
 The Act also criminalises making financial gain from prostitution, including the sex worker's own earnings.

-Condoms were previously used as evidence of prostitution but an administrative order was issued in 2011 to prevent condoms being used as evidence.
+Condoms were previously used as evidence of prostitution, but an administrative order was issued in 2011 to prevent condoms from being used as evidence.
 This was subsequently incorporated in section 271 of the Penal Code.

-The Penal Code guarantees protection of female children from sexual abuse, with any persons found having sexual intercourse with a girl of under 14 years (with or without consent) charged with rape.
-The Child Law, enacted in 1993, raised the age of consensual sex to 16 and made prostitution of children illegal.
+The Penal Code guarantees protection of female children from sexual abuse, with any person found having sexual intercourse with a girl under 14 years (with or without consent) charged with rape.
+The Child Law, enacted in 1993, raised the age of consent to 16 and made prostitution of children illegal.
 It is an offence to knowingly allow a girl younger than sixteen years of age under one's guardianship to engage in prostitution.
 There is no obvious corresponding offence for boys.
 The Child Law also makes it a punishable offence to use children in the creation of pornographic materials.

 Sex workers are often placed in detention centres prior to being charged.
 Work, such as sewing clothes, is compulsory.
 Some are subsequently released without charge.

 In 2013, MP Daw Sandar Min called for prostitution to be decriminalised but this was rejected by the government.

-Currently (2018), the Ministry of Social Welfare, Relief and Resettlement are working on amendments to the law in order to protect sex workers.
+Currently (2018), the Ministry of Social Welfare, Relief and Resettlement is working on amendments to the law to protect sex workers.